joshp23/Gnoted/README.md

 ###TODO (in almost no particular order):

-1. Move all config variables to a single file and add accessible user customization
+1. Move all config variables to a single file
-2. Add arbitrary note sharing via url with and/or without auth (ie., anonymous users can still see notes if they have direct url access)
+2. Add arbitrary note sharing via url with/without auth
-3. Add built in url shortenr for above feature
+3. Add YOURLS support for above feature
 4. Add honeypot options (see project honeypot https://www.projecthoneypot.org/)
 5. Add notebooks
-6. Add translations
-7. Add ability to sort notes via name and date of creation and/or last edit
+6. Add ability to sort notes via name and date of creation and/or last edit
-8. Exclude template files
+7. Exclude template files

 ###SETUP - this setup assumes that your webserver is apache